 - Provide office supplies to the network. - Restock first-aid kits at network locations. - Provide pharmaceutical products. - Conduct maintenance on leased or owned equipment. - Administer an online education portal for persons served and personnel.

-survey Prepara atio n Questions 5.
-What are the network's criteria for inclusion of providers in the network?
+5. What are the network's criteria for inclusion of providers in the network?